Languages of Slovenia: South Slavic languages and Albanian

 A significant number of Slovenian population speak a variant of Croatian and Serbian as their native language.
 These are mostly immigrants who moved to Slovenia from other former Yugoslav republics from the 1960s to the late 1980s, and their descendants.
 0.4% of the Slovenian population declared themselves as native speakers of Albanian and 0.2% as native speakers of Macedonian in 2002.

 There is a small Croatian speaking community in White Carniola, whose existence predates Yugoslavia.
 In four villages (Miliči, Bojanci, Marindol and Paunoviči), people speak the Eastern Herzegovinian dialect, with a strong influence of Slovene.
 People living there are mainly Serbian Orthodox and descendants of Serbian Uskoks, guerilla warriors against Ottoman invasions.

+In its sixth evaluation report on Slovenia's implementation of the European Charter for Regional or Minority Languages, the Council of Europe urged the country once again to recognise Serbian and Croatian as traditional minority languages.
+The 2025 call followed earlier recommendations made in 2014, 2019 and 2021.

 Romani

 Romani, spoken in 2002 as the native language by 0.2% of people, is a legally protected language in Slovenia.
 These people mainly belong to the geographically dispersed and marginalized Roma community.